juliasilge/course-ML-tidymodels/slides/chapter3_07.md

     step_normalize(all_numeric())
 ```

 Notes: Upsampling is another example of a preprocessing step for modeling.
 You can again preprocess your data using [recipes](https://tidymodels.github.io/recipes/).
-The recipe shown in this slide only has two preprocessing steps:
+The recipe shown in this slide has two preprocessing steps:

 - Downsampling, to take care of the class imbalance in the turnout outcome
 - "Normalizing", which means centering and scaling all the numeric variables